-It was not until the Scottish Enlightenment, a civilizing time of expansion in the 1700s, that the city fathers decided to break away from the Royal Mile's rocky slope and create a new Edinburgh below the castle.
+It was not until the Scottish Enlightenment, a civilizing time of expansion in the 1700s, that the city's elite decided to break away from the Royal Mile's craggy slope and narrow closes to create a new neighborhood below the castle.
 This was to become the New Town, with elegant squares, classical facades, wide streets, and harmonious proportions.
 Clearly, change had to come.
 At the dawn of the 18th century, Edinburgh's unsanitary conditions—primarily a result of overcrowded living quarters—were becoming notorious.
 The well-known Scottish fiddle tune "The Flooers (flowers) of Edinburgh" was only one of many ironic references to the capital's unpleasant environment.

 To help remedy this sorry state of affairs, in 1767 James Drummond, the city's lord provost (the Scottish term for mayor), urged the town council to hold a competition to design a new district for Edinburgh.
 The winner was an unknown young architect named James Craig (1744–95).
 His plan called for a grid of three main east–west streets, balanced at either end by two grand squares.
 These streets survive today, though some of the buildings that line them have been altered by later development.
 Princes Street is the southernmost, with Queen Street to the north and George Street as the axis, punctuated by St. Andrew and Charlotte squares.
 A look at the map will reveal a geometric symmetry unusual in Britain.
 Even the Princes Street Gardens are balanced by the Queen Street Gardens, to the north.
 Princes Street was conceived as an exclusive residential address, with an open vista facing the castle.
 It has since been altered by the demands of business and shopping, but the vista remains.